kijiproject/kiji/kiji-hive-adapter/README.md

     kiji generate-hive-table --kiji=kiji://.env/kiji_music/users

+#### Column paging

+Occasionally a column will be too large to fit into memory, and so the only recourse is to page through the column for results.
+To do this, add the entries corresponding to your desired column and pagesize(in entries) to the SERDEPROPERIES section of the CREATE_EXTERNAL_TABLE STATEMENT:

+    'kiji.cell.paging.info:track_plays' = '10'

+Note that you'll likely need to comma delimit the entries, so if you wanted to page through both the info:track_plays column and the info:next_song_rec column, it'd look like the following:

+    'kiji.cell.paging.info:track_plays' = '10',
+    'kiji.cell.paging.info:next_song_rec' = '5'

 ### Sample Queries

 These SQL statements all rely on the above table being created in Hive.
 You can start a Hive